 Most PT schools include a 3-year DPT (Doctor of Physical Therapy) program.
 For more information, visit the American Physical Therapy Association: Physical Therapist (PT) Careers.

-- Meet with the Pre-Health Professions Advisor each semester and request to be added to the Pre-PT Email List
+- Join the Pre-Health Professions Program and request to be added to the Pre-PT Email List

-- Choose a degree major that you enjoy and that provides a good “back-up plan” and career path in case you change your mind about physical therapy.
-Common majors include Exercise Science and Biology; however, all majors will be considered IF a student completes the prerequisite courses and other admissions standards established by individual PT programs
+- Choose a degree major that you enjoy and that provides a good “back-up plan” and career path in case you change your mind about physical therapy; common majors include Exercise Science and Biology, but all majors will be considered if a student completes the prerequisite courses and other admissions standards established by individual PT programs

 - Review the Pre-Physical Therapy 4 yr. degree plan sample

-- Carefully check admission requirements at PT schools of most interest and take the required coursework.
-For more details, see the PTCAS Prerequisites Summary
+- Carefully check admission requirements at PT schools of most interest and take the required coursework (see the PTCAS Prerequisites Summary)

-- Join the Pre-Physical/Occupation Therapy/Athletic Training Organization (POTATO) at UI
+- Join the Pre-Physical/Occupational Therapy/Athletic Training Organization (POTATO) at U of I

-- Get significant shadowing and clinical experience and maintain a formal Professional Development Activities Log.
-Find out what the profession is like, explore different areas of the field and in different settings (in-patient and out-patient), decide if it is right for you, and be sure to meet clinical experience requirements of your preferred schools, as they can vary widely.
+- Get significant shadowing and clinical experience and maintain a formal Professional Development Activities Log be sure to meet clinical experience requirements of your preferred schools, as they can vary widely.

 - Follow the American Physical Therapy Association Admissions Process

 - The application process typically consists of taking the Graduate Record Exam (GRE), applying through the Physical Therapy Centralized Application Service (PTCAS), submitting college transcripts and letters of reference, and participating in invited interviews.
 Carefully check application procedures for each school to which you apply on the PTCAS Program Directory.